Podgorica: Ottoman Empire

 The Ottoman Empire captured Podgorica in 1474.
 Podgorica became a kaza of the Sanjak of Scutari (which was historically led by Albanian Pashas).
 In 1479, The Ottomans built a large fortress in Podgorica, and the existing settlement, with its highly developed merchant connections, became the main Ottoman defensive and attacking bastion in the region.
-At the beginning of 1474 the Ottoman sultan intended to rebuild Podgorica and Baleč and settle them with 5,000 Muslim families (most of them of Albanian or Slavic origin), in order to stop cooperation between the Principality of Zeta and Albania Veneta.
+At the beginning of 1474, the Ottoman sultan intended to rebuild Podgorica and Baleč and settle 5,000 Muslim families there (most of them of Albanian or Slavic origin), in order to stop cooperation between the Principality of Zeta and Albania Veneta.

 Podgorica fell again, but this time to the Ottomans in 1484, and the character of the town changed extensively.
 The Ottomans fortified the city, building towers, gates, and defensive ramparts that give Podgorica the appearance of an Ottoman military city.